Teen livestreams high speed pursuit, caught by chopper - NewsBreak

 Officers would later learn that 19-year-old Marquese Neely of Cordova, was behind wheel.

-Neely reportedly refused to stop and “accelerated away in a reckless manner,” reportedly streaming live on Facebook while fleeing from officers.Woman charged with attempted murder in I-240 shooting
+Neely reportedly refused to stop and “accelerated away in a reckless manner,” reportedly streaming live on Facebook while fleeing from officers.Video shows father trying to save the lives of his 2 stabbed children, NOPD arrests mother

 A Memphis Police helicopter took up the chase and followed Neely’s vehicle till he stopped on Sorghum Mill Drive off Old Dexter Road.